 What We Like

-- Flexible application method
+- Its application method is flexible

-- Recommended for exterior materials
+- It's best for exterior materials

-- Resistant to peeling and cracking
+- It is resistant to peeling and cracking

 What We Don't Like

-- Not for indoor application
+- It is not for indoor application

-- Not heat-resistant
+- It is not heat-resistant

 FAQ